unm-digital-history/campus-history/essays/lobo-statues/index.md

 ## The Lobo

-{% include figure.html class="img-right" width="48%" caption="Lobo statue by John Tatschl.
-[Source](https://econtent.unm.edu/digital/collection/ULPhotoImag/id/3474/rec/3)" src="images/lobo-tight-grove-1.jpg" %}
+{% include figure.html class="img-center" width="70%" caption="Lobo statue among the trees at Tight Grove.
+[Source](https://econtent.unm.edu/digital/collection/ULPhotoImag/id/3474/rec/3](https://brand.unm.edu/brand-support/assets/zoombackground_lobostatue.jpg)" src="images/lobo-tight-grove-1.jpg" %}

 The lobo, beloved mascot of the university, exists in many iterations across the campus.
 Fill in about the lobo as the mascot and how it came to be. [^note1]